projectara/greybus-spec/source/special.rst

 these steps in the order specified.

-If this sequence completes successfully, INTF_TYPE is one of IFT_DUMMY, IFT_UNIPRO, or IFT_GREYBUS, and the Interface State's :ref:`Interface Lifecycle State <hardware-model-lifecycle-states>` is consequently :ref:`hardware-model-lifecycle-activated`.
+If this sequence completes successfully, INTF_TYPE is one of IFT_DUMMY, IFT_UNIPRO, or IFT_GREYBUS, and the Interface's :ref:`Lifecycle State <hardware-model-lifecycle-states>` is consequently :ref:`hardware-model-lifecycle-activated`.
 If this sequence fails, INTF_TYPE is IFT_UNKNOWN, and the SVC shall signal an error to the AP in the response, as described below.